High Utilizers of Virginia (HUV)

 Project Overview

-The Virginia Department of Behavioral Health and Development Services (DBHDS) has contracted with Community Based Care Coordination (CBCS) to launch the High Utilizers of Virginia (HUV) program.
+The Virginia Department of Behavioral Health and Development Services (DBHDS) has contracted with CBCS to launch the High Utilizers of Virginia (HUV) program.
 The HUV program launched Dec 1, 2021 in Northern Virginia.

 The program emphasizes: